awsdocs/aws-dms-user-guide/doc_source/CHAP_Target.DynamoDB.md

 }
 ```

-As an alternative to `dynamodb-map`, you can use `dynamodb-list` as the attribute\-sub\-type for attribute mapping, as shown in the example following\.
+As an alternative to `dynamodb-map`, you can use `dynamodb-list` as the attribute\-sub\-type for attribute mapping, as shown in the following example\.

 ```
                     {